airalab/robonomics-wiki/docs/configuration-options-description.md

 ## Scenario #1: Connect SDS011 to serial port

-The easiest and the most straight forward way to connect your sensor to the network is using serial port
+The easiest and the most straightforward way to connect your sensor to the network is using the serial port

 Connect you SDS011 sensor to a USB port, let's assume it got `/dev/ttyUSB0` address